michaeluno/amazon-auto-links/readme.txt

 = Do I need API Keys? =

-For the category unit type, no, but for PA-API unit types, yes.
+For the Category unit type, no, but for other unit types, yes.
 You need to issue a pair of API keys on the Amazon Associates logged-in page.

 For that, you need to have an account with [Amazon Product Advertising API](https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html).
 The keys can be obtained by logging in to [Amazon Web Services](http://aws.amazon.com/) and you need to get **Access Key ID** (public key) and **Secret Access Key** (private key).